 and many other issues.

-Counselling is currently available as a free service to young people in the local area.
+Counselling and emotional wellbeing support is currently available as a free service to young people in the local area.

-If you are a young person, or the parent or carer of a young person aged 10 to 18 years old (or 25 years if you have a disability) and you live in the boroughs of Corby or Kettering, you can apply for counselling using the appropriate online self-referral form.
+If you are a young person, or the parent or carer of a young person aged 11 to 18 years old (or 25 years if you have a special educational needs and / or disabilities and are accessing mainstream state funded school or college) and you live in the boroughs of Corby or Kettering, you can apply for support using the appropriate online self-referral form.

 What happens after I am referred?

-Counsellors keep notes on each client.
+Counsellors and Therapeutic Intervention Practitioners keep notes on each client.
 These are brief, accurate, respectful and protected from unauthorised disclosure in compliance with the Data Protection Act.
-Client confidentiality is discussed in full during the first counselling session.
+Client confidentiality is discussed in full during the first session.

-If you are a professional wishing to refer a client for counselling, you will need to make a referral via the
+If you are a professional wishing to refer a client for counselling or emotional wellbeing support, you will need to make a referral via the

 NHS Referral Management Centre.